By Marlene Chism

 This program includes a learning guide, a 130 page handbook, and a 90 minute audio presentation by Marlene Chism and Nancy Collins, President of Greenbranch Publishing.

-The culture of healthcare includes built-in drama: There’s coding, reimbursements, legislation, technology, HIPPA, Medicare, Pay-for-Performance, and the costs of running a practice.
+The culture of healthcare includes built-in drama: There’s coding, reimbursements, legislation, technology, HIPAA, Medicare, Pay-for-Performance, and the costs of running a practice.
 This kind of built-in drama is outside of your control.

 What’s inside your area of control is how you lead, how your people work together, and how you communicate.